Defending Against Prompt Injection with DataFilter: Problem Statement

 \subsection{Prompt Injection Attack}

-We consider a LLM-integrated application or agent.
+We consider an LLM-integrated application or agent.
 We assume it queries the LLM by providing a prompt and associated data.

+We consider indirect prompt injection.
 The \textbf{prompt} is trusted: it is designed by the system to prompt the LLM to execute an instruction.
 The \textbf{data} is untrusted: it comes from an external source, e.g., retrieved documents, tool call returns, website html, etc. Such a system can subject to a prompt injection attack, which injects an instruction into the data.
 We show an example of such an attack below (but in practice, the injection can be made invisible to humans by using white-on-white text):

 In a prompt injection attack, the injected instruction in the data may override the prompt and steer the LLM toward an output directed by an attacker, allowing the attacker to manipulate the system.
 This poses a particular risk to agentic systems, which take actions based on the LLM output.
 In the above example, if the employer relies on the LLM agent to recommend strong candidates to HR, a candidate who uses prompt injection would get extra attention.